Expeditions Alaska Website Redesign: New Features and Improvements

 It’s a bit ridiculous.
 I have everything from my old Aussie Dryzabone to my most recent Outdoor Research Goretex jacket I bought last year.
 Whatever your jacket, chances are good I’ve owned at least one of those.

 And none of them, I mean none of them, work like I want them to.
 In fact, it’s fair to say none of them work like they did when I first bought them.
+They work well.
+Some, amazingly well.
+For a while.
+Then they start to fail.

 How big is a polar bear?